When do I enroll in Medicare? How do I sign up for Medicare? At what age can I begin Medicare benefits?

 Enroll in Medicare Part A and Part B

-Most people will automatically enroll in Medicare Part A on their 65th birthday.
+Most people will choose to sign up for Medicare Part A on their 65th birthday.
 If you want to enroll in Medicare Part B you will have to elect that coverage by signing up online or calling Medicare.

 You can sign up at the SSA/Medicare site, or call 1-800-MEDICARE.

-When you enroll in Medicare Part B only cover a portion of your doctor and outpatient expenses will be paid by Medicare.
+When you sign up for Medicare Part B only cover a portion of your doctor and outpatient expenses will be paid by Medicare.
 Medicare Part B has an annual deductible you must satisfy, and then you pay 20% of expenses approved by Medicare but not paid by Medicare.

 For some, this can amount to a lot of out of pocket expenses.